matt-manes/gitbetter/README.md

 (`gitbetter` uses `tab` for autocomplete, so you can type `"tog"`+`tab` instead of typing out the whole command name).<br>
 When toggled to off, an unrecognized syntax message will be printed if you type in a command `gitbetter` doesn't recognize.<br>
 The current state of this setting is printed at the bottom when running the `help` command.<br>
-You can still execute a command in the shell regardless of this setting with the `cmd` command.
+You can still execute a command in the shell regardless of this setting with the `sys` command.
 <pre>
 C:\gitbetter>gitbetter
 Starting gitbetter...